 How to grow Braeburn apples

-Braeburn Apples are one of the easiest varieties of apples to grow.
-They’re relatively adaptable and tend to produce large crops once established.
+Braeburn apples are one of the easiest varieties of apples to grow.
+Theyโre relatively adaptable and tend to produce large crops once established.
 Braeburn Apple trees are sometimes available at local nurseries and can also be purchased online.

 Long-term apple storage